 All material decisions made by the Company affect a large number of people: employees and their families, residents of the cities of operation, shareholders and investors, governmental and non-governmental organizations.
-We fully recognise the importance of the rights and interests of our employees and their family members, residents of the cities of operation, shareholders and investors, governmental and non-governmental organizations; we strive to respect these rights and interests to the fullest extent; we look for and develop ways of communication and cooperation with interested parties.
+We fully recognize the importance of the rights and interests of our employees and their family members, residents of the cities of operation, shareholders and investors, governmental and non-governmental organizations; we strive to respect these rights and interests to the fullest extent; we look for and develop ways of communication and cooperation with interested parties.

+The General Meeting of Shareholders is the supreme governing body of PJSC PhosAgro.
 General Meetings of Shareholders provide shareholders with the opportunity to make decisions on the most important issues of the Company’s operation.

 The scope of authority of the General Meeting of Shareholders, the procedural issues of preparing and holding General Meetings are set out in the Company’s Charter and in the Regulations on the General Meeting of Shareholders.

 In order to exercise control over the financial and economic operation of the Company, the General Meeting of Shareholders in accordance with the Charter elects an Internal Audit Commission of the Company.
-The operating procedure of the Internal Audit Commission is determined by the Regulation on the Internal Audit Commission approved by the General Meeting of Shareholders.
+The operating procedure of the Internal Audit Commission is determined by the Regulation on the Internal Audit Commission, approved by the General Meeting of Shareholders.

 The Board of Directors carries out strategic management of the Company and controls the work of the executive body in the interests of shareholders.
-The goals of the Board of Directors are: sustainable and successful development of PhosAgro PJSC, long-term increase in the value of its assets, ensuring the protection of the rights and legitimate interests of shareholders, ensuring the completeness, reliability and objectivity of public information about the Company.
+The goals of the Board of Directors are: sustainable and successful development of PJSC PhosAgro, long-term increase in the value of its assets, ensuring the protection of the rights and legitimate interests of shareholders, ensuring the completeness, reliability and objectivity of public information about the Company.

 When electing members of the Board of Directors, the highest priority is given to whether the nominees possess the required balance of skills, experience, independence and knowledge.
 Members of the Board of Directors who are well acquainted with the Company’s business play an important role in ensuring properly qualified governance.
 Therefore, the Company’s Corporate Governance Code does not limit the number of re-elections for the members of the Board of Directors.
-However, membership of the Board for more than 7 years is regarded as a reason to analyse rotation opportunities.
+However, membership of the Board for more than 7 years is regarded as a reason to analyze rotation opportunities.

 The operating procedure of the Board is determined by the Regulation on the Board of Directors approved by the General Meeting of Shareholders.

-At the Annual General Meeting of Shareholders of the Company held on 22 May 2020, a new Board of Directors was elected.
+At the Annual General Meeting of Shareholders of the Company held on 25 May 2021, a new Board of Directors was elected.
 It consists of 10 members, 7 of whom are independent, thus complying with the requirements of the Listing Rules and the recommendations of the Corporate Governance Code.
 The Board of Directors is balanced in terms of a set of knowledge, skills and experience, as well as independence, as established by the Board of Directors’ Remuneration and Human Resources Committee (the decision of the Remuneration and Human Resources Committee).

 The Committees of the Board of Directors are consultative and advisory bodies and consist of current members of the Board who possess the necessary skills and expertise compliant with the functions of the Committees.
 In the course of operation, the Committees may also involve external experts and advisers.
 The primary objective of the Committees is to pre-consider the most important issues within the scope of authority of the Board of Directors.